almahmudjoy/DummyJSON-Product-API-Testing-with-Postman-Newman/README.md

 ## 📌 Project Overview

-This project demonstrates **real API testing** using the **DummyJSON** hosted REST API.
+This project demonstrates **real API testing** using the hosted **DummyJSON API** instead of a local mock server.
+It was built to practice how QA engineers test production-like REST endpoints using **Postman** for request design and validation, and **Newman** for command-line execution and HTML report generation.
-It was created as the next step after a **Product API Mock Testing** project built with **JSON Server** on a local machine.

-This repository covers:

-- ✅ Health check testing
+Unlike a basic mock API project, this repository includes:
-- ✅ Product API testing
+- ✅ Real hosted API endpoints
-- ✅ Authentication API testing
+- ✅ Authentication and token handling
-- ✅ Negative testing
+- ✅ Negative testing scenarios
-- ✅ Performance testing
+- ✅ Performance checks
 - ✅ Newman CLI execution
 - ✅ HTML report generation

+---

+## 🎯 Project Objectives

+- Validate core **product API** functionality
+- Test **authentication flow** using login and refresh token endpoints
+- Practice **environment variables** and dynamic token storage
+- Cover **negative and edge scenarios**
+- Verify **response time and basic performance thresholds**
+- Execute the collection through **Newman CLI**

 ---